Burnout for Women in Finance: The Exhaustion of Excellence

 Definition: The Strong One Pattern

 The relational role — often established in childhood — of being the person who manages the crisis, handles the logistics, and never adds to the burden.
+Studies on emotional labor in professional settings show that women perform approximately 60% more emotional support work than men at equivalent organizational levels, and that this labor is largely invisible and uncompensated.
 In adult professional life, this pattern means the people who love you don’t know how to help you, because you’ve never let them see that you need it.

 In plain terms: Your husband doesn’t know you’re drowning.
 Your kids have learned not to ask for too much.
 Your colleagues think you’re fine.
 You’re not fine — and the isolation of that is its own kind of trauma.
 Learning to be helped is the work.